Ddddddadcbw/ddad/README.md

 end)

 hideHotkeyConnection = UserInputService.InputBegan:Connect(function(input, processed)
-	if (input.KeyCode == Enum.KeyCode[settingsTable.General.rayfieldOpen.Value or 'K'] and not processed) then if Debounce then return end
+	if (input.KeyCode == Enum.KeyCode[settingsTable.General.rayfieldOpen.Value or 'E'] and not processed) then if Debounce then return end
 		if Hidden then
 			Hidden = false